The lure of Iceland for school groups

 Finland Become a Champion

-This is an Exclusive package and only available to our School Groups.
+This is an exclusive package and only available to our School Groups.
 The week places emphasis on finding the champion within.
-Giving students the opportunity to try their hand at a host of activities which feature in the Winter Olympics.
+This is perfect for sports students, particularly older students however we can tailor for all sports enthusiasts!